Tom Mockridge: Virgin Media

 In June 2013 he took up the post of chief executive of Virgin Media, following the completion of the takeover by Liberty Global and leaving in 2019 to be replaced by Lutz Schuler.

 Virgin Fibra

 Returning to Italy, in August 2020 he founded Virgin Fibra with two other partners, and was later joined by other entrepreneurs and businessmen.
 After two years of startup activity, the business launched on 17 August 2022 and is now part of the Virgin Group, becoming the third company ever in Italy to carry the brand of Richard Branson.

-Virgin Fibra runs as a fixed broadband operator in the Italian telco industry, specializing in exclusively FTTP broadband service in partnership with Open Fiber.
+Virgin Fibra runs as a fixed broadband operator in the Italian telco industry, specialising in exclusively FTTP broadband service in partnership with Open Fiber.
 Its services are available throughout the country to both private customers and SMEs.

 Personal life

 His wife is an Italian citizen.
 They have two children.